tomarks/eze-geo/README.md

 ### Terms

-- Directory - A Virtual directory with its overall structure determined by keeping a reference to its parent using an id.
+- Directory - A Virtual directory with its overall structure determined by a parent id to another directory (no id means root directory)
-- Document - An uploaded document with a record persisted with a reference to its folder
+- Document - An uploaded document with a record persisted to reference its parent directory

 ### Schema